-Since the state literacy plan supports the idea that literacy begins at birth, it is vital that students struggling with reading are identified early.
+Since literacy begins at birth, it is vital that students struggling with reading are identified early.
 During the early years, when a family member, caregiver, or practitioner has concerns that a child is not developing as expected, skills are assessed through a developmental screening, checklist, or medical assessment.
 Based on the outcomes of those assessments, families are referred to practitioners for further assessment and remediation of delays.
 With the appropriate interventions, many children can achieve age-appropriate developmental skills and meet learning benchmarks that set a solid foundation for future literacy success.